aegatlin/metamark/README.md

 - [x] Provide original note path as prop
 - [x] Hide all private notes (set a `public: true` property to publish)
 - [x] automatic, Url-friendly, slug generation
+- [ ] Rewrite links to replace regular links with custom slugs.
+Log errors to the console.
+Possible Throw error to prevent issues.
 - [ ] Set custom slugs on notes (via `slug` property)
 - [ ] Advanced image and resource parsing for assets's unnique wiki `![[filename]]` syntax
 - [ ] Configurable assets URL prefix (just dump your vault images and assets in a public folder or CDN)